-

 Alright, let’s bring it all home.
 With a smart process, you can turn that pile of household clutter into a real financial win on your tax return.
 It’s time to stop leaving money on the table.

 The secret isn’t complicated.
-It comes down to a few simple steps: list your items as you pack them, be honest about their fair market value using a good goodwill donation value guide, snap photos to prove their condition, and—always—get that signed receipt from the charity.
+It comes down to a few simple steps: list your items as you pack them, be honest about their fair market value using a good goodwill donation value guide, snap photos to prove their condition, and—always—get a dated written acknowledgment from the charity for any single donation of $250 or more.

 Your Final Checklist for Success